Aaradhy1609/Finvaria/QUICK_START.md

-# YouthHub - Quick Start Guide
+# Finvaria - Quick Start Guide

 ## 🚀 Get Your App Running in 5 Minutes!